t3rn/t3rn/docs/main/docs/executor/become-an-executor/binary-setup.md

 - Check network connectivity to enabled networks
 - Verify sufficient balance in your wallet for each network

-For further assistance, join our [Discord community](https://t3rn.io/discord) or watch the comprehensive setup guide below.
+For further assistance, join our [Discord community](https://t3rn.io/discord).